Coinbase System Design Interview: What the Bar Actually Tests

 At most FAANG-adjacent companies, you can start with "we'll accept some eventual consistency here" and nobody blinks.
 At Coinbase, that answer opens a trap door.

-Coinbase's system design prompts come from systems they actually operate.
-You won't be asked to design a photo-sharing app.
-You'll be asked to design something that handles real money, requires audit trails, integrates with blockchains that don't have rollback buttons, and must degrade gracefully when a chain is congested or forked.
+Coinbase's prompts come from systems they actually operate.
+You'll design something that handles real money, requires audit trails, integrates with blockchains that don't have rollback buttons, and degrades gracefully when a chain is congested or forked.

 Six Prompt Families.
 Know Two Cold.